jojusimz/GEMINI/README.md

    *  Mesh_handler.Set_material (material_parameter_identifier)

-For more info on this feature please contact me as this may not be obvious to the novice user.
+For more info on this feature please contact me as this may not be obvious to first time users.

 # Getting Setup